sebastian-mutz/integrate/course/source/index.rst

 INTEGRATE Teaching Package
 ==========================

-The INTEGRATE (Integrated Teaching of Atmospheric Science, Technical/Computer Skills and Empirical Methods) teaching package covers the topics of physical climatology, empirical (statistical) methods and a hands-on approach of collecting atmospheric data and working with readily available climatological records.
-The development of this teaching package was supported by the EGU Higher Education Teaching Grant 2020 awarded to the primary author Sebastian G. Mutz.
+INTEGRATE (*Integrated Teaching of Atmospheric Science, Technical Skills and Empirical Methods*) is an open-access, open-source teaching package covers the topics of physical climatology, empirical methods and a hands-on approach of collecting and analysing atmospheric data.
+It was forked from a University of Tübingen module developed and taught by Sebastian G. Mutz.
+Its further development was supported by the EGU Higher Education Teaching Grant 2020.

 For Teachers
 ------------